 Read the terms, pay attention to promotional term expiration, and pay off your card consistently, and your balance transfer credit card will help you get out of debt and even improve your credit rating for the future.

 Read more: How To Get Out Of Debt On A Low Income

 Balance transfer credit cards can be a godsend if you’re drowning in a lot of high-interest debt.
 These cards will allow you to organize your financial life, and will give you some breathing room to get on top of your monthly payments.
 Don’t waste the introductory period.
 Whether it lasts nine months or 18, the day will come when you’ll be back to paying your regular APR.
 Make sure your balance is as low as possible when that day comes.

-The first step is getting your balance transfer card.
+The first step is getting the best balance transfer card for you.
 But don’t forget the second step: pay off your balance!